joeyvandijk/rimg/README.md

 # Changelog
+0.4.1 fixed issue with body element not always as 2nd option
 0.4.0 fixed issue with html comments blocking its execution
 0.3.5 moved bandwidth detection into a separate branch
 0.3.0 firefox bug (width=0) fixed